-In 2023, we have improved our ability to collect primary data on the quantity of waste generated from our plants.
-However, collecting precise data from hazardous waste from our painting facility remains a challenge.
-We will continue investing in data availability and monitoring in 2024 so we can continue to measure the effects of our waste mitigation initiatives as we aim for greater material efficiency.
+In 2022, we identified challenges in our waste sorting and classification which led to incomplete measurements of the quantities of hazardous waste from painting supplies and metal scrap leaving our factory.
+We have been improving the system in 2023 so we can better measure the effects of our waste mitigation initiatives as we aim for greater material efficiency.